 My name is Robert Martin.
-I’m a graphic designer from Southern California.
-I enjoy creating visual experiences whether it be through pixels, print or fine art.
-I like being diverse and entrepreneurial in everything I do.
+I’m a graphic designer from Southern California who enjoys creating visual experiences whether it be through pixels, print or fine art.
+I take pride in the diverse and entrepreneurial work I produce.

-He made it look so easy and after watching a handful of his shows, she had me painting ducks, birds, and landscapes on canvas.
-For a 7 year old, they were pretty good but my Grandma made me feel like I was Picasso reborn.
-She has inspired me beyond words and I can’t thank her enough.
+Bob Ross made it look so easy, and after watching a handful of his shows, my grandma had me painting ducks, birds and landscapes on canvas.
+For a seven-year-old, they were pretty good, but my grandma made me feel like I was Picasso reborn.
+She has inspired me beyond words, and I can’t thank her enough.

-Another big influence on me came later, my high school art teacher Leon Caraco (Lakewood High School, CA 1992–1996).
-I took his art class all 4 years of high school.
+Another big influence on me came later with my high school art teacher Leon Caraco (Lakewood High School, CA 1992–1996).
+I took his art class all four years of high school.
 By my sophomore year, I was his teacher’s assistant and he promoted me to an independent studies student.
 Mr. Caraco saw something in me and he put the pressure on me to go beyond what all the other students were doing and work harder.
-By my senior year, my art was published in a few magazines and he had my work featured in many local art shows.
+By my senior year, my art was published in a few magazines, and he had my work featured in many local art shows.

 After high school, I focused my sights on taking my love for art and making a career out of it.
 When I first started out in this industry I didn’t know where it would take me.
 But since then, I have met so many great people, accomplished things beyond what I dreamed of, created a career for myself that I am proud of today and credit all that to the inspirations and support of those around me.